salrashid123/workload_signedurl/README.md

 * [DIY OIDC Server](https://github.com/salrashid123/diy_oidc) adapted for workload federation [here](https://gist.github.com/salrashid123/677866e42cf2785fe885ae9d6130fc21)

-The OIDC tokens issued by this server is signed by a static keypair available at a [public endpoint](https://idp-on-cloud-run-6w42z6vi3q-uc.a.run.app/.well-known/openid-configuration).
-This means if you configure this tutorial as-is, you'll probably want to unwind/disable the Workload Federation provider.
+The OIDC tokens issued by this server is signed by a static keypair available at a [public endpoint](https://idp-on-cloud-run-3kdezruzua-uc.a.run.app/.well-known/openid-configuration).
+This means if you configure this tutorial as-is, you'll *really want to* unwind/disable the Workload Federation provider.

 ```bash